-Note: From what I understand, the possessive was also written it’s until a couple hundred years ago.
-While I don’t know for certain, it is possible that the apostrophe was dropped in order to parallel possessive personal pronouns like hers, theirs, yours, ours, etc.”
+Note: From what we understand, the possessive was also written it’s until a couple of hundred years ago.
+While we don’t know for certain, it is possible that the apostrophe was dropped in order to parallel possessive personal pronouns like hers, theirs, yours, ours, etc.”

 To comment on this grammar tip, click on the title.